manjahdani/SBAD/README.md

 - `--project` : wandb project name
 - `--run-prefix` : project name used as prefix in the runs names (sometimes it's different than the wandb project name, like in the case of "study")
 - `--template` : template file for data.yaml used to specify test "sub" datasets
-- `--dataset_path` : parent path containing all dataset folders (S0XC0XX in case of AI-City, camX in case of WALT)
+- `--dataset_path` : parent path containing all dataset folders (camX in case of WALT)
 - `--query_filter` : you can choose to download and test only specific models by filtering through characters or words in the run names.
 - `--wandb-download` : you can set this to false, if you would like to run all testing pipeline without the download script